RunestoneInteractive/RunestoneServer/pip/source/SimplePythonData/simpledata.rst

         .. tab:: Question

+            Optional.
 Write a program that will convert degrees celsius to degrees fahrenheit.

             .. actex:: ex_2_11